This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for Guess?
 (NYSE:GES)

-- Guess appointed a new CEO to make a turnaround in its performance
+- Guess appointed a new CEO to effect a turnaround in its performance

 - In July 2015, Victor Herrero was appointed as the Chief Executive Officer of Guess Worldwide.
-This is the first time in the company's history that someone outside the Marciano family will be assuming the position.
+This is the first time in the company's history that someone outside the Marciano family assumed the position.
 The criteria for selecting Mr. Herrero was his success in Inditex, a Spanish multinational clothing company, where he built a $4 billion business in Asia after starting from scratch.

-- Herrero has formulated a 5-pronged strategy to revive Guess which includes a reformed set of sales and merchandising strategy, digital marketing strategy, store strategy, maintenance of an yearly retail calendar, and increased stock keeping units in stores.
+- Herrero formulated a 5-pronged strategy to revive Guess which includes a reformed set of sales and merchandising strategy, digital marketing strategy, store strategy, maintenance of a yearly retail calendar, and increased stock keeping units in stores.

-Below are key drivers of Guess' value that present opportunities for upside or downside to the current Trefis price estimate for Guess:
+Below are key drivers of Guess's value that present opportunities for upside or downside to the current Trefis price estimate for Guess:

 European Business Revenue